 The Beekeeper’s Lament was a PEN Center USA Book Awards finalist, a Colorado Book Awards finalist, and a National Federation of Press Women Book Award winner.
 In 2011, the literary magazine The Millions featured this interview with Hannah about the art and craft of writing book-length narrative nonfiction, calling it a “veritable how-to for writing a book of journalistic non-fiction.”

-Hannah’s nonfiction writing has appeared in National Geographic, Wired, Smithsonian, Scientific American, Financial Times, Outside, Times Literary Supplement (TLS), the Los Angeles Times, Village Voice and many other publications, covering such subjects as contested public lands in the American West, litigious prostitutes in Montana, snorkeling salmon-counters in Idaho, besieged beekeepers in California, intrepid nuns on the American frontier, wildlife crime investigators in Oregon, and dog-poop mappers in Colorado.
+Hannah’s nonfiction writing has appeared in National Geographic, Wired, Smithsonian, Scientific American, the Wall St. Journal, Financial Times, Outside, Times Literary Supplement (TLS), and many other publications, covering such subjects as contested public lands in the American West, litigious prostitutes in Montana, snorkeling salmon-counters in Idaho, besieged beekeepers in California, intrepid nuns on the American frontier, wildlife crime investigators in Oregon, and dog-poop mappers in Colorado.
 From 2007 to 2009, she was outdoors columnist for the Denver Rocky Mountain News.

 Hannah grew up in Washington D.C., six blocks from the U.S. Capitol.
 She received degrees in history and American Studies from Yale University and the University of Colorado.
 She lives in Boulder, Colorado with her husband and two children.